Special time together: why it’s good for your child

-Spending time together is also a way of giving your child your full attention, sending the message that he’s the most important thing to you.
+- give your child your full attention and send the message that she’s the most important thing to you

-Playing games and having fun with you can help your child feel happier, be more relaxed and build resilience for the teenage years.
-That’s why it’s so important to lay the groundwork now.
+Time spent with you can help your child feel happier, be more relaxed and build resilience for the teenage years.
+That’s why it’s so important to lay the groundwork early on.

 Sharing special time can be great for you too – it’s your chance to be a kid again and just have fun.

-Sometimes you can make special time and have fun as part of your everyday family life:
+Sometimes you can make special time and have fun as part of your everyday family life.
+Here are some ideas:

-- Go shopping together and let your child help to make decisions, pay for things and have conversations with shop assistants.
+- Go shopping for food or groceries together and let your child help to make decisions, pay for things and have conversations with shop assistants.

 - Play word games and make up jokes and riddles together.
 You can start with jokes like ‘Knock knock’ or ‘Why did the chicken, frog, cow (whatever makes you laugh) cross the road?’
 Then get your child to make up his own.

 - Play board games like ‘snakes and ladders’, dominoes and simple card games.
-These will help your child to learn to play fair.
+This helps your child learn to take turns and play fair.

-- Play outdoors together.
-It’s not only fun and good exercise, it can also help your child practise skills and get better at things like climbing and catching.
+- Give your child the chance to practise skills and get better at things like climbing and catching a ball.

 - Lie on the grass and look for shapes or animals in the clouds.